 Mr Robert Gausden

-My Ph.D. was awarded in 2013 on the topic of the relationship between the price of oil and U.K. macroeconomic performance.
+In 2001, I registered for a Ph.D. at Durham University, researching the topic of the relationship between the price of oil and UK macroeconomic performance.

 Having been offered the position of lecturer in International Economics by the University of Portsmouth in December 2003, I assumed this role in February 2004 (on the day on which the Richmond Building was opened).
 Correspondingly, my Ph.D. registration was transferred to the University of Portsmouth, and a successful completion of the thesis followed.

 I have since remained at the University of Portsmouth, teaching Econometrics, Macroeconomics and International Economics.
 Also, for ten years (2006-2016), I operated as the Director of Undergraduate Programmes in Economics.
 I am currently employed on a (30 per cent) fractional basis.
 However, from September 2020, this fraction will increase to 60 per cent.

 My research has primarily involved applying econometric techniques to macroeconomic time-series data.
 My Ph.D. topic was an econometric investigation of the relationship between the price of oil and UK macroeconomic performance.
 More recently, interest has focused upon the usefulness of measures of consumer confidence in predicting household consumption expenditure.
 Publications have been achieved in the European Economic Review, Applied Economics, and Applied Economics Letters.
 My latest paper concerning consumer sentiment is currently under review by Empirical Economics.

 I am also available to final-year Economics undergraduate students for the purpose of helping them with their dissertations.

 I would be pleased to receive telephone calls and e-mail messages from the media concerning my research and am aware of the need to respond to journalists in a timely manner.
 My contact details are 02392844031 and Robert.Gausden@port.ac.uk.